-Exporting from Switzerland: customs declarations and other formalities
+Exporting for SMEs: customs declarations and other formalities

 Swiss SMEs exporting products overseas need to consider a certain number of formalities, including a mandatory export declaration.